anonc0v/QuantumCache/content/Implants.md

 6) easy to use
 7) cost-effective

-### Classification of Bone Graft based on effect on bone healing
+### Classification of Bone Grafts based on effect on bone healing
-- osteogenic - ability of the graft to produce new bone; property found only in fresh autogenous bone and in bone marrow cells
+- osteogenic - ability of the graft to **produce new bone**; property found only in fresh autogenous bone and in bone marrow cells
-- osteoconduction - serves as a scaffold for bone healing, where there is ingrowth of neovasculature and infiltration of osteogenic precursor cells into the graft site.
+- osteoconduction - serves as a **scaffold** for bone healing, where there is ingrowth of neovasculature and infiltration of osteogenic precursor cells into the graft site.
 	- found in cancellous autografts and allografts, demineralized bone matrix, HA, collagen, and calcium phosphate
-- osteoinductive - induces stem cells to differentiate into mature bone cells; property due to presence of bone growth factors within or subsequently applied to the graft material.
+- osteoinductive - **induces stem cells to differentiate** into mature bone cells; property due to presence of bone growth factors within or subsequently applied to the graft material.
 Principle osteoinductive materials: bone morphogenic proteins, demineralized bone matrix.
 Autograft and allograft also have some osteoinductive properties.

 ## Guided bone regeneration
 - uses barrier membranes (e.g. collagen, PTFE (expanded polytetrafluorethylene)